TCE-Innovation/Subcontractor-Automation/docs/techSpecs/JavaScript/javascript.md

 ## Return Promises

-The internet is slow - when we request information, the data cannot be recieved right away.
-Take for example, the subcontractor form: when it requests autofill information, it must wait to recieve that information.
+The internet is slow - when we request information, the data cannot be received right away.
+Take for example, the subcontractor form: when it requests autofill information, it must wait to receive that information.
 Promises represent the eventual completion of an asynchronous operation.
 It frees up the CPU to complete other tasks while the data is still in transit.

 Here is an example of a promise use case in the `subcontractor.js` file.